matheustguimaraes/distributed-django-backend/README.md

 # Python/Django Challenge

 Python/Django code challenge proposed by Jobsity.
+(I passed and got a job offer at the time)

 ## Architecture